"OK, I'm done."

 "We use Lync at work, but I also use Skype, GChat, Join.me, straight VNC, Windows Remote Assistance, CoPilot and a dozen others," he says.
 "If one doesn't work for some reason, don't waste time, just move to the next one."

-Once again, the time savings of being remote might come directly from being remote, but because you're forced to try new tools that work great remotely and can also speed you up.
+Once again, the time savings of being remote might come directly from being remote, but perhaps also because you're forced to try new tools that work great remotely and can also speed you up.

 IDoneThis founder Walter Chen uses his adjustable schedule to get over his "2 p.m. post-lunch lull."